 Farmington artist places second in Cricket League competition

-FARMINGTON - A 4th grader at Cascade Brook School was recently awarded second prize in the 10-and-under category in an art competition through Cricket Magazine for her drawing "The Winter Birches."
+FARMINGTON - A fourth grader at Cascade Brook School was recently awarded second prize in the 10-and-under category in an art competition through Cricket Magazine for her drawing "The Winter Birches."

 The 10-year-old artist, Maya Kellett, has been sketching, painting, sculpting and creatively writing ever since she can remember.
 Aside from art class at school (which is her second favorite class, after library), Kellett commits time in her busy schedule to participate in small group lessons with a neighbor up the road.